galloeileen/Final_Project_2021_Python/README.md

-# Final_Project_2021_Python
+**LAPD calls for service
+**
-LAPD publishes the calls for service, this dataframe allows someone to find out what areas in Los angeles have a higher call volume.
-Los Angeles county is very big and if you are planning on moving into a different city then it would be very informational to look at this type of data when making a big relocation decision, as it can impact your everyday life.
+Thinking about relocating and/or purchasing a home?
+If you were planning to move into a different city then it would be very perceptive to look at data when making a big relocation decision, as it may affect your everyday life.
+Luckily, the LAPD publishes the calls they service throughout Los Angeles County.
+This data frame below allows anyone to find out what areas in Los Angeles County have a higher call volume since it is a very big city.